pharo-open-documentation/pharo-wiki/General/IcebergOnWindows.md

 With Tonel loaded, if you go to Iceberg repositories and right-click on the specific repository, you can go to ‘extra’ and select ‘convert repository sources to tonel’.
 It will migrate the code for you.

-However, this option is only possible if you repository isn’t already in the Tonel format.
-So if your problem is, like mine, cloning the Pharo fork (Pharo repo is partially tonel, partially filetree), then the only option that will actually solve it, is the first one — shortening the path.
+> Note: this option is only possible if the repository isn’t already in the Tonel format.
+So if your problem is cloning the Pharo fork (Pharo repo is partially Tonel, partially Filetree), then the only option that will actually solve it, is  shortening the path.